 - winter clothing for your family members

 ISSS will issue a form I-20 (F-1 students) or a form DS-2019 (J-1 students) for you to send to your family member in your home country.
 Your family member will use that form to apply for a dependent visa (either F-2 or J-2, depending on your immigration status).
-It is important that you include additional documents with the I-20 or DS-2019 that ISSS gives you.
+It is important that you include additional documents with the I-20 or DS-2019.
 These additional documents include:

 - a bank statement, issued within the last month, verifying the amount of money you have in your account(s).

 - if you have a graduate assistantship, a letter from your academic department verifying the amount of your income.
 Make sure the letter specifically mentions how much you are receiving for the Tuition Scholarship, otherwise the visa officer will not include it.

 - a certified English translation of an official marriage certificate (for spouses) or evidence of family relationship (for children) such as birth certificates or adoption papers.